 What’s the issue?

 People recruited into clinical research often do not represent those most in need.
-For example, people taking part in heart failure trials are 20 years younger on average than real-life patients.
+Previous research has found that people taking part in heart failure trials are 20 years younger on average than real-life patients.
 Patients in cancer trials tend to have no other conditions, and those in diabetes trials are not the ethnically diverse populations typically seen in practice.

 This disconnect results in problems, including: